lemonteaa/new-blog-content-staging/Convergence of Ideas and Story of Blockchain.md

 # Ingredient 2: Peer to peer

-## Overlay network
+## NAT Traversal and Overlay network

 Our current internet infrastructure is semi-hierarchical.
 While the top level is in a way peer to peer (e.g. Peering agreement in internet exchange among the ISPs), the rest of us get to enjoy a hierarchical organization.
 At the application level too there is an asymmetry with the client-server architecture.
-While there might be differences in computing power, the more important and relevant different here is that the server has a public IP in order to be reachable anyway from the public internet, while a client do not (it instead get assigned a shared, and perhaps dynamic IP, by the ISP using NAT).
+While there might be differences in computing power, the more important and relevant difference here is that the server has a public IP in order to be reachable anyway from the public internet, while a client do not (it instead get assigned a shared, and perhaps dynamic IP, by the ISP using NAT).

-...
+This present a problem in trying to create a peer to peer network if we want anyone with internet access to be able to participate - if they don't have a public IP, they are not reachable from outside by third party.
+Traditionally this is solved by using a tunnel - the client connect to a specialized server who do have a public IP, and the server routes request to the client as needed.
+However, our goal here is decentralization, and a centralized server is the last thing we want.

+A peer to peer solution is a family of techniques known as *NAT traversal*.
+As an example of this is done in real application, see IPFS's libp2p documentation on [NAT](https://docs.libp2p.io/concepts/nat/) and [Circuit Relay](https://docs.libp2p.io/concepts/circuit-relay/).

+Once peer to peer connectivity can be established, we may then create an overlay network by having our own network protocol layered on top of this base connectivity (or TCP/IP).
+For example, we may reimplement routing, but this time in an egalitarian, peer to peer fashion: all peer nodes may broadcast the list of peers it have direct connectivity to, all peer node may receive this information from other peers, and all peers may participate in routing by helping to relay a message closer to its target destination.
+Note that from the point of view of the underlying network, the link between peers is a logical link as it may have to travel through various routers not in the peer to peer network.

+At the end of the day, we are able to create our own network, mostly free from the constraint of the public Internet.

 ## Gossip Protocol

+If a node in the network want to broadcast some public information, one possible method is through the Gossip Protocol.
+In short, the source randomly (or deterministically) select some subset of the peers it knows to send to.
+Each peer that received the message then do the same to the peers they know, and so on.

 ## Incentives in P2P system

+TODO

 # Ingredient 3: Cryptography

+Just a quick review.

-## Hashing
+## (Cryptographically secure) Hashing

+A hash is a way to mash up the data of some content and condense it down to a small, constant size.
+One application is for error checking when downloading file.
+However, while ordinary hash may protect against accidental error (e.g. bit flip in network), it cannot protect against malicious, deliberate change in the content.
+A Cryptographically secure hash uses different algorithm to make it difficult to find a *hash collision* - that is any other content that hashes to the same as the target.
+In more detail we can distinguish between pre-image resistance, second pre-image resistance, and collision resistance.

+Applications of such a hash relevant in this article include digital signature and Proof of Work (PoW).

 ## Asymmetric encryption/signature

+In asymmetric encryption, the encryption and decryption keys are different.
+An example of this is RSA.
+There is an algorithm to generate a public/private key pairs.
+The public key is published publicly and can be considered to be the key owner's *identity*.
+Someone who wish to send a secret message can use the recipient's public key to encrypt it, then the recipient decrypt using his own private key, that only he knows.

+In the case of RSA, the same algorithm can be turned around and become a signature scheme.
+To authenticate a message, the author of the message compute the "encryption" of the hash/digest of the message using his own private key (note private, not public).
+The message is sent with this "encryption" appended as a signature.
+Any receiver of the message can verify by "decrypting" the signature using the public key of the author, and check that it is the same as the hash/digest of the message.
+Malory would not be able to forge a message and pretend that it comes from the author because he would be unable to compute a signature that passes the check above without knowledge of the private key.
+(This is cryptographically due to a combination of the collision resistance of the hash as well as what is known as the [RSA problem](https://en.wikipedia.org/wiki/RSA_problem))

+(The hash bring down the size of the material to perform RSA operations on, and ensure that the signature size is small even if the payload is large)

 # Problem formulation